Most multifamily owners know their rental income, occupancy, and mortgage payment.

 The market is rewarding those who adapt—not those who wait.

 Visintainer Group, a leading commercial real estate brokerage and advisory firm based in Fresno, California, proudly announced that it has surpassed $1 billion in total investment sales volume, marking a significant milestone for the firm.
+In 2022, Visintainer Group eclipsed $500 million in commercial real estate investment sales.

 Specializing in commercial, multifamily, and 1031 exchange real estate solutions, Visintainer Group has successfully advised clients on the acquisition, disposition, and exchange of more than 250 properties across 18 states, reflecting both the firm’s deep Central Valley roots and established national footprint.